100% Satisfaction Guarantee

-First found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where this ancient family was recognized as one of the original families of the region.
+The surname Durocher was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where this ancient family was recognized as one of the original families of the region.
 Saint Roch or Rocco (c.

 Some of the first settlers of this family name were:

-Durocher Settlers in the United States in the 18th Century
+Durocher Settlers in United States in the 18th Century